Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Develop in all pupils the skills, attitudes and stamina required for life-long learning and success in a rapidly changing world.

-Enhance opportunities through partnerships between parents / carers, pupils, staff, other trust schools and the local community in order to maximise the benefits of being a Trust school.
+Enhance opportunities through partnerships between parents / carers, pupils, staff, other trust schools and the local community to maximise the benefits of being a Trust school.

 Support the distinctively Christian ethos of the Academy and build on these foundations.